Ministries

 Men

 The Journeymen group exists to engage the men of the church in life-changing fellowship with Christ, learning from him, and carrying out his purposes in our church, in our homes and in the world.
-The group meets on Saturday mornings at 7 a.m. in the church office to pray and study God's Word, and talk about how it affects our lives, how to help our church both spiritually and physically, and how to engage more men in our Journeymen group.
-The current Bible Study is called Life Lessons from Luke: Jesus, the Son of Man, by Max Lucado.
-Following the meeting, the group goes out for breakfast and fellowship.
-If you would like to join us for the Bible study, or breakfast, or both, please contact John Bussie here.
+The group meets weekly on Saturday mornings at 7 a.m. in the church office to pray and study God's Word, and talk about how it affects our lives.
+Following those meetings, the guys go out for breakfast, when possible, to continue in fellowship.

 Seniors